liatrio/3musketeers/examples/cloud-in-a-box/README.md

    make -- terraform apply -auto-approve
    ```

-At this point we have a functional EKS cluster and other resources defined in the `main.tf` Terraform file.
+At this point we have a functional EKS cluster as well as the other resources defined in the `main.tf` Terraform file.

-Let's exercise some of the tools and inspect our infrastructure.
+Let's exercise some of the tools and inspect our infrastructure!

 ### AWS CLI
 LocalStack typically uses an _awslocal_ wrapper which points the official AWS CLI at the local cloud instance.
 We emulate that same behavior using an `awslocal` target in our 3Musketeers setup.

-1. Check our setup and confirm connectivity with LocalStack (dummy caller / account data is returned)
+1. Check setup and confirm connectivity with LocalStack (dummy caller / account data is returned)
    ```shell
    make awslocal sts get-caller-identity
    ```